 On Sunday we set out from the village towards the sports stadium, to find this road, find the Ayuntamiento building, on the right by the library is a route map for walks, turn left along this street called César Manrique.
 The road leads up to the school and football stadium, on the way you pass César Manrique’s house where he retired to, this is now open daily for visitors.

-When the tarmac road turns right to go past the stadium, continue straight ahead joining the dirt track towards the mirador.
+When the tarmac road turns right to go past the stadium, you’re now on the Malpaso Way – continue straight ahead joining the dirt track towards the mirador.
 Shortly you will come across a signpost, take the lane to the right and walk up through the fields until you meet the road.

 Take the footpath directly opposite, taking care to cross the road for cyclists and traffic.

-The path leads up zig zagging between the road, stones have been laid underfoot marking the path but it is uneven.
+The Malpaso Way leads up zig zagging between the road, stones have been laid underfoot marking the path but it is uneven.
 The flowers are incredible and change as you progress up the hill.

 There was a good few patches of bright yellow glossy (Canarian Buttercup) Ranunculus Cortusifolius.
-We found a few plants I hadn’t seen before, one was this purple flower with bright yellow centre it reminded me of Ipheion Uniflorum (spring star flower), the more intriguing one was the bluebell shaped flower which was cappucino coloured, maybe part of the Lachenalia family.
+We found a few plants I hadn’t seen before, one was this purple flower with bright yellow centre it reminded me of Ipheion Uniflorum (spring star flower), the more intriguing one was the bluebell shaped flower which was cappucino coloured, identified as Dipcadi serotinum (jacinto bastardo).

 The lower levels are covered with masses of blue Echium Plantagineum, yellow Sisymbrium Officinale and white Allysum.
 As we neared the top the foliage became more green with different Aeniums not yet in flower and huge big yellow balls of the Apiaceae (parsley) dancing in the wind.